C-2A Greyhound

 C-17A Globemaster

 Notes: The C-17A was designed to carry large, bulk items such as the M-1 Abrams main battle tank and AH-64 Apache helicopter.
 It is the only aircraft in the US inventory able to air drop large items such as the M-2 Bradley IFV or the M-8 Ridgeway AGS.
 The aircraft has a rear ramp and side doors for paratroopers.
 It is capable of aerial refueling, but does not have ejection seats.
-It was designed to replace the C-141 in the tactical transport role, but as production began shortly before the Twilight War, few actually came into service.
+It was designed to replace the C-141 in the tactical transport role.

 Price